kristinemlarson/gnssrefl/README.md

 - grg: French group, GPS, Galileo and Glonass, not rapid
 - wum : Wuhan, multi-GNSS, not rapid

 What if you do not want to install the fortran translators?
-Use -fortran True on the command line.
+Use -fortran False on the command line.

 # quickLook